wavefrontHQ/docs/pages/doc/query_language_windows_trends.md

 {% include image.html file="5min_50th_moving.png" alt="5min_50th_moving" caption="Fig 9: 5 Minute 50th Moving Percentile" %}

 But what if you wanted to find a 50th percentile of points in fixed 5-minute window.
 You could use the similar logic as we saw in the earlier examples.
-Here we are using `align(5m,)` to sample instead of the time functions followed by `next()` to display the 50th percentile for the entire 5-minute window.
+Here we are using `align(5m,...)` to sample, instead of the time functions followed by `next()`, to display the 50th percentile for the entire 5-minute window.

 {% include image.html file="5min_50th_tumbling.png" alt="5min_50th_tumbling" caption="Fig 10: 50th Percentile for Every 5 Minute Tumbling Window" %}